IWSLT/IWSLT.github.io/_pages/2021/conference.md

 **See the [Program](/2021/program) for the detailed schedule and links to papers and sessions.**

 **Note:** The zoom link to attend all the events of Day 1 is available after registration to ACL-IJCNLP 2021.
-Videos, Q&A time slots, and video call links for presented papers will available after 1 August.
+Videos, Q&A time slots, and video call links for presented papers are available on the [program page](/2021/program).
 {: .notice--info}